 In the wake of a natural disaster, many people want to help but don’t know how to get started.
 Read tips on how to volunteer and donate responsibly.

 Previous Disaster Relief Efforts

-Carolina students, faculty and staff have helped with previous disaster relief efforts over the years, including but not limited to:
+Carolina students, faculty and staff have helped support previous disaster relief efforts over the years, including but not limited to:

 - Hurricane Dorian, September 2019